Murtl/hamlet-todo/README.md

 # hamlet-todo

-This is my very first Webproject!
+This is my very first Webproject after one semester of JavaScript!